mostpinkest/zsh-nvm/README.md

 % time (_zsh_nvm_lazy_load)
 ( _zsh_nvm_lazy_load; )  0.01s user 0.01s system 168% cpu 0.012 total
 ```

+> [!WARNING]
+> Lazy loading is discouraged as it may cause unexpected behaviour.
+If a program or script which requires a lazily loaded binary is called before nvm is loaded, those binaries will be unavailable.
+This is because these binaries are wrapped in a zsh function and zsh functions cannot be used outside of the shell instance that they were defined in.

 #### Extra commands to trigger lazy loading
 By default lazy loading nvm is triggered by running any binary installed by nvm (`nvm`, `node`, `npm`, `yarn`, `pnpm`, `corepack`, etc.) or any installed npm global binaries.